TiSpH/csci5661/project3/README.md

 - Processing 3

 # Difficulties
 - Tried a lot of time on 3D simulation but failed.
+I think is easior to use Euler angles instead of matrices.